Chinese social media claim on Palawan: Background

+The People's Republic of China (PRC) does not lay claim on Palawan, an island province of the Philippines situated outside the nine-dash line.
+The 2016 Permanent Court of Arbitration ruling rejected the validity of China's claims where they exceed the United Nations Convention on the Law of the Sea.

+Incident

-In early 2025 social media posts surfaced that Palawan was allegedly once part of China and was once known as Zheng He Island.
-The posts on Weibo and RedNote claimed that Chinese admiral Zheng He visited Palawan in 1300s and the 1400s implying the island was part of China and should be "given back" to China.
+In early 2025, social media posts surfaced that Palawan was allegedly once part of Greater China and was once known as "Zheng He Island".
+The posts on Weibo and Xiaohongshu claimed that Chinese admiral Zheng He visited Palawan in 1300s and the 1400s implying the island was part of Greater China during the Ming dynasty and should be "given back" to China.
 Another post claimed that the PRC has "restored" the name of Palawan.